encoredev/encore/README.md

 Encore parses your application and builds a graph of both its logical architecture and its infrastructure requirements.
 It then automatically provisions the necessary infrastructure, instruments your application with logs and traces, and much more.

-It works the same way for local development, preview and dev environments, and in production using your own cloud account.
+It works the same way for local development, preview and test environments, and in production using your cloud account.

 This completely removes the need for infrastructure configuration files, increases standardization in both your codebase and infrastructure, and makes your application portable across cloud providers by default.